BernartGuddiny/postal_parcels/readme.md

 - population — the popelation of the locality in which the post office is located.

 ### **The main goals of this project:**
-- To find the average postage and the average parcel weight of each postcode.
+- To find the average postage and the average parcel weight of each postcode;
 - To display the number of postal parcels broken down by postcode.
 Take into account only those postal parcels weighing more than 10 kg.
-Display the percentage of the total number of postal parcels to the found postal parcels.
+Display the percentage of the total number of postal parcels to the found postal parcels;
+- To display the number of postal parcels by type of client and population group of the locality where the parcel was accepted.